Vasiliy-Makogon/Database/README.md

 The data passed through the placeholders, screened by special screening function, depending on the type of filler.
 Ie you do not need to enter variables in the screening function type _mysqli_real_escape_string($value)_ or bring them to a numeric type _(int)$value_.

-Details, see the file <a href="https://github.com/Vasiliy-Makogon/Database/blob/master/Mysql.php">/Mysql.php</a>.
-Tests and the use of different variations, see the file <a href="https://github.com/Vasiliy-Makogon/Database/blob/master/samples.php">./samples.php</a>.
+Details, see the file <a href="https://github.com/Vasiliy-Makogon/Database/blob/master/Mysql.php">/Mysql.php</a> or website <a href="http://www.database.phpinfo.su/">database.phpinfo.su</a>.